Convex Desktop

 Step 1a: Hacker Tools KeyGen

-• Copy Private Ed25519 seed somewhere safe.
-DON’T LOSE.
+m/44/864/0/0/0(the SLIP-10 standard for Convex).
+You can change this, but if you do, make sure that you SAFELY record this too. - Copy Private Ed25519 seed somewhere safe.
 DON’T SHARE.
 This is also known as Private Key

-• Remember identicon.
-It will be useful later
+- Check out your identicon.
+It will be useful later to recognise your key.

 Step 1b: Hacker Tools Load Keystore